Pyxus/fray/docs/getting_started/mod_state/index.md

 ### Transition configs

 The optional config dictionary allows for additional customization of the transition.
-Each key in the config dict corresponds to a property on the transition it uses.
+Each key in the config dict corresponds to a property on the `FrayStateMachineTransition` object it uses.

-Below demonstates usage of the `prereqs` config.
+Below demonstrates usage of the `prereqs` config.
 Prereqs take an array of conditions and only allow the transition to occur when all are true.
 To update the value of the condition the `set_condition()` method can be called on the `GraphNodeStateMachine`.

 ```gdscript
     combat_state_machine.add_situation("on_ground", FrayRootState.builder()